 Luxury cars and medium and full-size SUVs will witness a definite drop in prices.
 In fact, manufacturers like Mercedes-Benz, Audi, BMW and Jaguar have already started passing benefits of GST on to customers.
 But this reduction is applicable only on models that are manufactured in India and not on CBUs.
 SUVs such as the Hyundai Creta and Tata Hexa will see a drop in prices thanks to a lower overall tax of 43% from 44.50% earlier.

 The implementation of GST will affect each segment differently.
-Since sub 4 meter vehicles already enjoy excise benefits, implementation of GST will lead to an increase in the price of these models.
-The effect on the prices of mid-segment cars such as the Ciaz and City will be negligible.
+Small cars will get cheaper by a slight margin.
+The effect on the prices of mid-segment cars such as the City will be negligible.
+The Maruti Ciaz Diesel, which is a mild hybrid, is likely to cost more now.
 However, luxury cars and SUVs will get cheaper, while the biggest beneficiary will be hybrid vehicles.
 So, yes, you should buy a car after GST in case you were planning to buy a luxury car, SUV or a Hybrid.
 Most mass market cars, however, will not get really cheaper after the introduction of GST.
 Also, cost of spares and servicing is set to go up post the introduction of GST.

 |Small Cars||28% + 1% or 3% cess|